peter-leonov/ngx_http_js_module/README.markdown

 [on mac]: http://www.macports.org/ports.php?by=name&substr=spidermonkey
 [on freebsd]: http://www.FreeBSD.org/cgi/ports.cgi?query=spidermonkey&stype=all

+In short all those are suitable to run ngx_http_js_module, but only the following were tested:

+* FreeBSD 7.3 with SM 1.7 port

 Any way we can always build SpiderMonkey ourselves from sources.
-[Firefox 3.6 sources][firefox sources] (or my [github mirror][spidermonkey mirror] of the `js/` subfolder) ships with an independent SpiderMonkey source tree.
+[Firefox 3.6 sources][firefox sources] (or my [github mirror][spidermonkey mirror] of the `js/` sub-folder) ships with an independent SpiderMonkey source tree.
 This means we can build a SpiderMonkey library and install it with all the header files without even touching the Firefox source code.
 All we have to do is the following:

 [firefox sources]: https://developer.mozilla.org/en/Download_Mozilla_Source_Code
 [spidermonkey mirror]: http://github.com/kung-fu-tzu/spidermonkey